KarapetyanSatenik/levelUP/1.SoftwarePrinciples/5.Solid/SOLID.md

 Goal

 This principle aims at reducing the dependency of a high-level Class on the low-level Class by introducing an interface.

+## Conclusion

+SOLID design principles increases maintainability, scalability, reusability and testability.
+These principles are global and apply everywhere.

+Implementing SOLID design principles during development will lead to systems that are more maintainable, scalable, testable, and reusable.
+In the current environment, these principles are used globally by engineers.
+We can use these principles to create beautiful projects that are understandable to industry standards.